-Continuation project (Rno.
-2012-00046))
+Current project (RNo.
+2012-00046)

-- Detailed parameter and mechanism studies - Improve the coupling to brake system simulation rigs - Implement the developed methods and knowledge in the design & validation process
+- Detailed parameter and mechanism studies - Improve the coupling to brake system simulation rigs and complete vehicle simulation - Implement the developed methods and knowledge in the design & validation process

-On-going (Rno.
-2009-00086) Continuation (Rno.
+Base project (Rno.
+2009-00086) Current project (Rno.
 2012-00046)

 Fulfilment of Fulfilment of Fulfilment of Fulfilment of

 planned total scope planned total scope

 Phase one

 Phase two

 Phase three

 Phase four

 Figure 4.
-Overview of progress according to the four phases described in the project realization simulations
+Overview of progress according to the four phases described in the project realization